prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Prebid Server bid adapters consist of several components: bidder info, bidder parameters, adapter code, user sync code, registration with the core framework, and default configuration values.
 This chapter will guide you though each component.

 Please refer to [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance, but understand that our adapter interfaces and coding style evolve over time.
-Please prefer the examples in this document over differences you may find in code.
+Please refer to the examples in this document over differences you may find in an existing bid adapter.

 Our project is written in the [Go programming language](https://golang.org/).
 We understand not everyone has prior experience writing Go code.
 Please try your best and we'll respectfully steer you in the right direction during the review process.